sidharthd7/Evaluation_102218069/README.md

 ![Scatter Plots](./Results/scatterPlot.png)

 ### 2. Residuals Distribution for the Best Model
-The residuals plot for the best model (Gradient Boosting) shows the distribution of prediction errors.
+The residuals plot for the best model (Random Forest) shows the distribution of prediction errors.

 ![Residuals Plot](./Results/residualPlot.png)

 ## Conclusion
-The Gradient Boosting model performed the best with an R² score of 0.9201, indicating high accuracy in predicting `Target5`.
+The Random Forest model performed the best with an R² score of 0.7762, indicating high accuracy in predicting `Target5`.
 Further optimization and feature engineering can potentially improve model performance.